pauromeu/eigenvalue-pcsc/README.md

 # Eigenvalue Computation Project

-## Introduction
+This repo contains the main project of the EPFL course Programming Concepts for Scientific Computing MATH-458.

 This project is dedicated to the implementation of numerical methods for eigenvalue computation.
 It targets matrices `A` and focuses on finding all scalars `λ` (eigenvalues) that satisfy the equation:

 $$ Ax = \lambda x $$

-## Features
-The project includes the following key features:
+The project includes the implementation of the follower solvers in order to solve the problem:

 1. **Power Method**:
    - This method is used to find the dominant eigenvalue of a matrix.